baihuqian/baihuqian.github.io/_posts/2020-12-17-lambda-based-cdk-custom-resource-with-input-and-output.md

 ---
 layout: post
-published: false
-title: Lambda-based CDK Custom Resource with Input and Output
+title: 'Lambda-based CDK Custom Resource with Input and Output'
+date: '2020-12-17 20:10'
+tags:
+ - AWS
 ---

 [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) is a great way to describe your infrastructure in a strongly-typed language.
 CDK provides support for many resources out of the gate, and also have integration with CloudFormation resources.
 However, there are still gaps in support, mainly due to

 1. Gap in CloudFormation support by AWS services.
 CDK compiles code into a CloudFormation template so it cannot accomplish what CloudFormation does not support.